jgbishop/django-queryinspect/README.md

         # List of directories to filter against when printing tracebacks.
 See
         # documentation below for more.
         'traceback_roots': [],

+        # List of directories to exclude when printing tracebacks.
+See
+        # documentation below for more.
+        'traceback_roots_exclude': [],
     }

 ## Traceback roots